Civil War Memorial - Vigo County

 In the 20th century, Vigo County went through periods of prosperity and challenges.
 The Great Depression and the decline of the coal industry brought hardships to the area, but efforts to diversify the economy led to the establishment of new industries and the revitalization of downtown Terre Haute.
 Today, Vigo County remains an important economic and cultural center in Indiana, known for its educational institutions, diverse industries, and historical landmarks.

-This timeline provides a concise overview of the key events in the history of Vigo County, Indiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Vigo County, Indiana.

 • Vigo County was established by an act of the Indiana General Assembly on January 21, 1818.